kafisatz/DecisionTrees.jl/README.md

 1. Download Python (https://www.python.org/downloads/)
 2. Set `ENV["PYTHON"]` to the location of python.exe.
 The default location might be similar to `ENV["PYTHON"]=C:\\Users\\User-Name\\AppData\Local\\Programs\\Python\\Python37-32\\python.exe"`
 3. Perform `Pkg.build("PyCall")`.
 You should check the log to ensure that the correct python executable is used.
 4. Restart the Julia session and test PyCall again `using Pkg;pkg"test PyCall"`.
 If any of the tests still fail, you need to fix PyCall in another way.
+If all tests of PyCall pass, you should run the DecisionTrees tests `using Pkg;pgk"test DecisionTrees"`.

 Eventually you should run `pkg"test DecisionTrees"` to see whether it was installed properly.
 All tests should pass if the package is properly installed.